Clock design draws inspiration from cognitive screening test

 Share

-clock prototype draws from cognitive impairment test
+Clock design draws inspiration from cognitive screening test

 AI disclosure